 A staple in Norway’s Christmas celebration, Julekake (Norwegian Christmas Bread), is a deliciously soft bread that you can easily make at home.
 Even without a stand mixer — give it a try!

-Similar to Italy’s Panettone, it’s a soft, yeasted bread with dried or candied fruits.
+Similar to Italy’s panettone, julekake is a soft, yeasted bread with dried or candied fruits.

-It’s traditionally served with coffee, but I prefer it with mulled wine. 🙂
+Oh!
+And this Norwegian Christmas bread is traditionally served with coffee, but it also goes excellently with mulled wine.

 Mix and set aside until foamy.

-In a mixing bowl, combine and mix flour, sugar, salt, and ground cardamom (photo 2).
+Combine flour, sugar, salt, and ground cardamom in the stand mixer’s bowl (photo 2).

-Once the yeast mixture is ready, add it into the dry ingredients.
+Once the yeast mixture is ready, add it to the dry ingredients.